natashajoann/Portfolio/_posts/2020-06-24-creating-a-fixed-image-background-in-4-simple-steps.md

 The HTML side of things are all done so now we'll head to our css stylesheet.
 This is where the magic happens.&nbsp;

 &nbsp;

-\- For Squarespace: add a markup box to your desired section and add in the HTML code above.
-Then head over to your Custom CSS box to add in the below CSS commands.

 &nbsp;